-Since 2008, the unit has hosted over 10,000 MULES users in various classes.
-Representatives from the training unit regularly attend and present at professional conferences, such as the annual MOAPCO/MONENA and Police Clerk's conferences.
+Since 2008, the unit has hosted over 15,000 MULES users in various classes.
+Representatives from the training unit regularly attend and present at professional conferences, such as the annual MOAPCO/MONENA, MSHP CJIS, NLETS, and Police Clerk's conferences.

-MULES users consist of employees from criminal justice agencies, including Police Departments, Sheriff's Offices, Department of Corrections and Probation and Parole, Prosecuting Attorney's offices, juvenile justice agencies, private supervision agencies, and other state and Federal entities.
-There are approximately 9,600 MULES users.
+MULES users consist of employees from criminal justice agencies, including Police Departments, Sheriff's Offices, Department of Corrections and Probation and Parole, Prosecuting Attorney's offices, juvenile justice agencies, private probation and jail facilities, and other state and Federal entities.
+All of these users must be kept current of an ever changing and developing criminal justice information system.
+The MULES training unit will continue to provide Missouri users with the most current and complete information available.